Carlchak/Betterdiscord/README.md

-# [ATRI]
+# [BetterDiscord Themes]
-BetterDiscord Theme:
-Name of theme :  [ATRI]
-Author        :  Carlchak
-description   :  ATRI : マスターが残した最後のコマンドを完了したい!

 Welcome to edit and download！！！
 Allow you to customize anything of the theme.